Ellington on CD The Dooji Collection

 Link Not ClearBeaumont said that the appeal was tied in some way with an effort to increase support for a favorable vote for the Jacuzzi Brothers plant bond issue, subsequently overwhelmingly approved, by both white and Negro persons.
 Just what connection the two had Beaumont did not make clear.

 Modern Music is made up of 50 to 60 stockholders who have been sponsoring the Little Rock appearances of name performers and orchestras, principally in the jazz field.
-Porter said that their objective is not primarily to make money – although they did not wish to lose any – but to "bring the kind of music we like to Little Rock."
+Porter said that their objective is not primary to make money – although they did not wish to lose any – but to "bring the kind of music we like to Little Rock."
 The Ellington band was the first primary Negro attraction it had sponsored although Dave Brubeck used a Negro bass player in his jazz group when it performed at the Auditorium about three years ago, without incident.

 After Bates had sent his telegram but before Ellington had cancelled, Bates said that if he was successful in getting Ellington not to play at Little Rock, "we don't intend for it to stop.
 If this is cancelled, we hope we can get all you white people to help us."

-The cancellation raises the prospect that Little Rock might find its entertainment offerings considerably reduced.
+The cancellation raise the prospect that Little Rock might find its entertainment offerings considerably reduced.
 Theatrical producers' and actors' groups at New York agreed earlier this summer not to perform before segregated audiences as soon as existing contractural obligations would permit them to follow such a policy.

 Metropolitan Opera Company already has implemented that policy in annual appearances at Memphis and Dallas, among its formerly segregated stops.'